 To be eligible for Medicaid long term care, one must be both financially qualified and have a medical need for care.
 Eligibility requirements are specific to the state, the Medicaid program or waiver, and one’s age group.
-Therefore, there are hundreds of different sets of eligibility rules for Medicaid long term care services throughout the USA.
-Having said that, there are some general rules that apply.
+Therefore, there are hundreds of different sets of eligibility rules for Medicaid long term care services throughout the U.S. Having said that, there are some general rules that apply.

 When determining eligibility for Medicaid long-term care, each state considers an individual’s finances differently.
 However, in all states, both one’s income and one’s assets are consideration factors for elderly applicants and have limitations for qualification.
-It is important to recognize that even if one’s income or assets exceeds these limits, with careful planning, many individuals can still qualify for Medicaid.
+It is important to recognize that even if one’s income or assets exceed these limits, with careful planning, many individuals can still qualify for Medicaid.

 2022 Medicaid Income Qualification Type by State